 Utilities

 For writing programs I use BBedit.
-I created a language module file for syntax highlighting.
+I created a language module file for syntax highlighting (updated for version 2 of the asm2650 assembler).

 The WinArcadia emulator expects binaries to be in the Absolute Object Format (see Signetics Applications Memo SS51 for details).
 To convert the bin-file that the assembler produces to AOF I wrote a small Perl utility called bin2aof.